Captive portal on a parent interface blocks traffic on VLAN interfaces too

 - Affected Version changed from 2.3.4 to All

 This does appear to be the case on 2.3.x and 2.4.x.
 It used to work, not sure when it stopped.

 That said we always recommend either tagging everything or never tagging on an interface.
 The best practice is to NOT mix tagged and untagged traffic on the same physical interface.
 You should switch pfSense to use a tagged interface for the default VLAN traffic on that port instead of leaving it untagged.

-#2 Updated by A FL about 2 years ago
+#2 Updated by A FL over 2 years ago

 I just tested on two old release (x64-2.1-RELEASE and i386-2.1.5-RELEASE.
 That's the only deprecated release i could find on the internet), i got the same issue.